 How Growing Food Hydroponically Can Contribute to a More Self-Reliant Urban Lifestyle

-Grow Green Garden Center burst onto the Knoxville scene in 2012, as the only hydroponics shop in the entire city.
-With the home-grown knowledge of growing up in a Knoxville farming family, owners Charlotte and Ty Nance embarked on the lofty ambition of bringing the benefits of rural farming into the city.
+Grow Green Garden Shop burst onto the Knoxville scene in 2012, as the only hydroponics shop in the entire city.
+With the home-grown knowledge of growing up in Knoxville, owner Ty Nance embarked on the lofty ambition of bringing the benefits of rural farming into the city.
 This goal, in order to be successful, would also need to include teaching residents how to create and cultivate their own urban gardens.

 The lack of access to soil has created a major stumbling block for many people wanting to create a more self-reliant urban home.
 For example, many people living in condominiums, apartments, or homes with little to no yard, may feel they have no other option but to eat at a restaurant or buy their food in a grocery store.
 However, growing food hydroponically provides an excellent solution to the urban gardening quandary.
 Benefits from growing your own food, in addition to increased self-reliance, also include little to no physical exposure to harmful pesticides.
 (2) It is a fact that adverse health effects from pesticides include cancer, effects on reproduction, immune or nervous systems.”
 (3) An urban self-reliant lifestyle provides city slickers with the opportunity to eliminate or at least alleviate this harmful exposure to deadly toxins.